BlogCategoriesCompareAbout

 What is Consensus's evidence grading system?

-Consensus analyzes 200 million research papers to provide yes/no/maybe evidence grades for factual claims, achieving 95% precision in factual extraction.
-The system identifies scientific consensus by analyzing claim support across multiple peer-reviewed studies.
+Consensus analyzes 200 million research papers to provide yes/no/maybe evidence grades for factual claims, achieving 95% precision in factual extraction by identifying scientific consensus across multiple peer-reviewed studies.

 • Sample size evaluation: Statistical power and generalizability